OutofAi/cudacanvas/README.md

 # Installation
 Before instllation make sure you have torch with cuda support already installed on your machine

-We aligned pytorch and cuda version with our package the supporting packages are torch (2.2.2 or 2.1.2) and (11.8 or 12.1)
+We aligned pytorch and cuda version with our package the supporting packages are torch (2.0.2, 2.1.2 and 2.2.2) and (11.8 and 12.1)

 Identify your current torch and cuda version